cap-js/audit-logging/README.md

 ## About this project

-`@cap-js/audit-logging` is a CDS plugin providing integration to the SAP BTP Audit Logging Service as well as out-of-the-box personal data-related audit logging based on annotations.
+`@cap-js/audit-logging` is a CDS plugin providing integration to the SAP Audit Log service as well as out-of-the-box personal data-related audit logging based on annotations.

 Documentation can be found at [cap.cloud.sap](https://cap.cloud.sap/docs/guides/data-privacy).